islamapasss/IslamApasss/README.md

-- You can visit out my Website at https://sites.google.com/view/eslamelkhair
+- You can check out my Website at https://sites.google.com/view/eslamelkhair

 - you can also reach me at **esotech3@gmail.com**